Delta-Charlie-DEV/A320FENIX_AIRMANAGER/README.md

 L:IPCFNXA320_PED_XPDR_STR 			XPDR code
 L:IPCFNXA320_PED_RUDDER_TRIM_STR 	Rudder trim angle

-There are probably a few bugs here and there, please don't hesitate yo open an issue if you encounter some.
+There are probably a few bugs here and there, please don't hesitate to open an issue if you encounter some.